junkim1519/junkim1519.github.io/projects/pokemon-battle.md

 <img class="img-fluid" src="../img/pokemon.jpeg">

 This is an alternating-turn game I developed in Java where the user can build a custom team of Pokemon and battle against the computer.
-It was my first project that uses a GUI instead of being text-based.
+It was my first project that uses a GUI instead of being purely text-based.

 This project demonstrates:
 - Creating a custom Pokemon class to represent Pokemon, including get and set methods **(Pokemon.java)**